 1. OAX Foundation released the open-source code for Layer2 Exchange (L2X) protocol, What problems does it solve on OAX Foundation? — u/hadangsh

-2. I think Investors are always important to the success of one project.
+2. I think token holders are always important to the success of one project.
 Some of them only care about token prices, others care about technology and future of project.
-So is there any useful use case of OAX that can attract investors? — u/asersada
+So is there any useful use case of OAX that can attract token holders? — u/asersada

 3. Nothing is perfect so I think OAX is the same.
 Does OAX have any weakness?
 What will your team do to improve and strengthen it?
 Did your team make any mistake in the past? — u/QubiiQ2

 Our reply: We might strive for perfection, but we’ll be realistic: there will always be things that we can improve on.
 We’re incredibly proud of the work we’ve done for the L2X protocol and how it can address speed and scalability issues for DEX.
 Custody problems should be an issue of the past and this should help us get to that point.
 However, can what we have created be improved further?
 We hope so, which is why we made the code open source so others can help chip in.
 We’re constantly fine tuning and exploring new ways that we can make it better, which is also why the development takes awhile.
 We try something, see if we can find something better, go back to the drawing board and revisit it time and time again.